dido1998/coqa-bert-baselines/README.md

 - [x] [DistilBERT](https://github.com/huggingface/transformers/tree/master/examples/distillation)
 - [ ] [SpanBERT](https://arxiv.org/abs/1907.10529)

+Except `SpanBERT` all pretrained models are provided by [huggingface](https://github.com/huggingface/transformers).
+The `SpanBERT` model is provided by [facebookresearch](https://github.com/facebookresearch/SpanBERT).

 This repo builds upon the original code provided with the paper which can be found [here](https://github.com/stanfordnlp/coqa-baselines).

 ## Dataset

 The dataset can be downloaded from [here](https://stanfordnlp.github.io/coqa/).
-The dataset needs to be preprocessed to obtain 2 files - coqa.train.json and coqa.dev.json.
+The dataset needs to be preprocessed to obtain 2 files - `coqa.train.json` and `coqa.dev.json`.
 You can either follow the steps provided in the [original repo](https://github.com/stanfordnlp/coqa-baselines) for preprocessing or download the preprocessed files directly from [here](https://drive.google.com/drive/folders/1XxKDaJegoj_gNv6pkXnFvya9TzborzTQ?usp=sharing).

 ## Requirements

-torch : can be installed from [here](https://pytorch.org/).
+`torch` : can be installed from [here](https://pytorch.org/).
 This code was tested with torch 0.3.0 and cuda 9.2.

-transformers: can be installed from  [here](https://github.com/huggingface/transformers).
+`transformers`: can be installed from  [here](https://github.com/huggingface/transformers).

 ## Usage
 To run the models use the following command -